planetadeleste/wn-locationtowns-plugin/README.md

 - !!fix fixed URL path at Town:114 and Town:129 (there should by path set in component)
 - !filter only by active states in towns component
-- directly extend RainLab.Location.State form to manage towns related to this state
+- directly extend Winter.Location.State form to manage towns related to this state
-- run plugin without RainLab.Location (only town management)
+- run plugin without Winter.Location (only town management)
 - add select box 'country' to backend listing for filtrating states
 - it is not possible to do october:down
 - add import and export